unoplatform/uno/doc/articles/get-started-vs-2022.md

 * To run the WebAssembly (Wasm) head:
    - Select **IIS Express** and press **Ctrl+F5** or choose 'Start without debugging' from the menu.

-> Debugging the macOS and macCatalyst targets is not supported from Visual Studio on Windows.
+> Debugging either the macOS and macCatalyst targets is not supported from Visual Studio on Windows.

 ### Make sure XAML Intellisense is enabled